URJCMakerGroup/TectOH/electronics/vhdl/readme.md

 - led(3) : LIN
 - led(4) : COF
 - led(5) : OC

+7 segment displays
+- Display 2 down to 0: position data from the AS5311.
+It is 12 bit, so 4 bits each display.
+Hexadecimal.
+- Display 4 down to 3: millimiters distance in Hex.
+8 bit.
+There is overlap with the 12 bit position data, because the position data divides 2mm in 12 bits.
+So the MSB should be the same as the millimeters unit.
+- Displays 7 down to 5: Field data of the sensor

 I/O not used in this test, this is when the motor is controlled by the FPGA
 - btn_r (right): a step forward